ASgoPew/LuaPlugin/README.md

 ![](ConsoleExample.gif)

 ## About
-This plugin allows you to use NLua for writing and executing scripts for your TShock server.
+This plugin allows you to use Lua for writing and executing scripts for your TShock server.
 You can also run scripts from console or chat for debug purposes.

 ## Installing